JuliaDiff/FiniteDifferences.jl/README.md

 -3.741856744454708e-7
 ```

-This works fine, but the downside is that you're restricted to a one-sided
+This works fine, but the downside is that you're restricted to one-sided
 methods (`forward_fdm`), which tend to perform worse than central methods
 (`central_fdm`).

-The second option is to limit the distance tat the finite difference method is
+The second option is to limit the distance that the finite difference method is
 allowed to evaluate `log` away from `x`.
 Since `x = 1e-3`, a reasonable value
 for this limit is `9e-4`: